jmtayloruk/fast-light-field/README.md

 imagecodecs: `imagecodecs/opj_color.c:45:22: fatal error: openjpeg.h: No such file or directory`.
 Solution is to manually run something like `python3 -m pip install --user tifffile==2019.7.2` to install an older version of tifffile.

+pyfftw: `Could not find the FFTW header 'fftw3.h'`.
+Are you installing on an Apple M1 machine?
+If so, [follow these instructions](https://github.com/andrej5elin/howto_fftw_apple_silicon) to manually install pyfftw.

+pyfftw: if you encounter any other issues, then actually this is installation is not required as part of critical high-performance code.
+Edit `requirements_minimum.txt` to remove it, change the `if False` in `myfft.py` to `if True`.

 After running these manual fixes, rerun the “install dependencies” command from the original install instructions (above) and hopefully it will succeed.

 Error: `No module named xxx`.
 Are you running in a virtual environment?
 If so, you probably forgot to remote the `--user` flag from one of the commands you ran.